 - What is the insurance coverage of your lease including life and property?

-- Is the management able to provide an in-house plumber, computer network administrator, electrician or you need to hire outsider?
+- Is the management able to provide an in-house plumber, computer network administrator, or electrician or do you need to hire an outsider?

 - Will you be able to access the office 24/7 or there are restrictions?